gauravthorath/React-ACME-Excel-JSON-Reports/README.md

 # ACME

-Software to help and analyze  their sales
+Application to generate sales summaries by categories and Ingest monthly reports